-In type 1 diabetes, the body does not make any insulin or does not produce enough of it.
+In type 1 diabetes, the body does not make any insulin or produces only a small amount of insulin.

 In type 1 diabetes, the pancreas does not produce insulin.
 Onset is usually in childhood or adolescence.
 But it can occur at any age.
 Type 1 diabetes is considered an autoimmune disorder that involves:

 Type 2 diabetes is the most common form of diabetes, accounting for 90% to 95% of cases.
 In type 2 diabetes, the body does not make enough insulin or does not respond properly to insulin, a condition known as insulin resistance.
 Over time, the pancreas may become unable to produce insulin in adequate amounts.

 Gestational diabetes is a form of type 2 diabetes, usually temporary, that appears during pregnancy.
 It usually develops during the third trimester of pregnancy.
 After delivery, blood sugar (glucose) levels generally return to normal, although some women go on to develop type 2 diabetes.

 Women who have type 1 or type 2 diabetes before their pregnancies do not have gestational diabetes.

 Type 1 diabetes is considered a progressive autoimmune disease, in which the beta cells that produce insulin are slowly destroyed by the body's own immune system.
 It is unknown what first starts this process.
 Evidence suggests that both a genetic predisposition and environmental factors, such as a viral infection, are involved.